yuskubo/Gate/README.md

 ![description gif](https://raw.githubusercontent.com/wiki/zetton-31/Gate/images/description.gif)

 ## Description
-You can open not only the path of local folder but also the path of the folder on Google Drive and NAS.
+You can open not only the path of local folder but also the path of the folder on Google Drive and NAS mounted under '/Volumes'.
 Therefore, Gate is particularly effective for sharing a path on the team that Mac users and Windows users belong on.

 How To Use: